 The first flagship phones of 2018 are already hitting store shelves, and there seems to be a pattern.
 Many of the devices are utilizing the Qualcomm Snapdragon 845 processor, for instance, a chipset first released in December and one we’ve been excited about ever since its debut.
 It’s only been a little while since the highly anticipated chipset was first introduced, yet all the major players in the mobile space are already releasing flagship phones that feature the aforementioned processor.

 What does this mean, exactly?
-Well, it means we’re getting a look at what kind of features are going to dominate the smartphone industry in the year ahead.
+Well, it means we’re getting a look at what kind of features are going to dominate the

 No surprises here: Each device is going to be more powerful.
 The new chipset is 30-percent more powerful in terms of CPU and GPU processing speeds, and consumes 30 percent less energy than the chip found in many of the flagships of 2017.

 Faster performance and longer battery life are only the tip of the iceberg, though.
 Another feature we hope finds its way to all forthcoming flagships is 10-bit

 Another feature we’re going to be seeing a lot of is super slow motion.
 The Sony XZ2 and the Samsung Galaxy S9/S9 Plus will benefit from 960 frames per second, short-burst slo-mo, while others devices will make use of prolonged high frame rates of 240 fps.
 Needless to say, you can expect your social feeds to feature far more epic shots of people throwing things in the air.